Are you considering purchasing a new fish or two? Have you already made the purchase of your tank and finned family members?

 This should be done every two weeks or so.

-An average cleaning will include siphoning the gravel to remove waste, using an algae cleaner to clear the glass, replacing the filter, and topping off the tank with freshwater.
+An average cleaning will include siphoning the gravel to remove waste, using algae cleaner to clear the glass, replacing the filter, and topping off the tank with freshwater.

 Keeping Your New Pet Fish Healthy